';

 #Convenient

-Radioboxes have only a few control buttons on the top and simple outputs. and simple outputs.
+Radioboxes have only a few control buttons and simple outputs.

 • ACCESSIBLE